-- Content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users; for example: peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes.

-- Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullving; and - · Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- Content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism. - Contact: being subjected to harmful online interaction with other users; for example: peer to peer - pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying; - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

-All staff are made aware of the school policy on Online Safety which sets our expectations relating to:
+All Staff are made aware of the school approach to online safety, including:

-- Creating a safer online environment including training requirements, filters and monitoring; - Giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line; - Inspiring safe and responsible use and behaviour; - Safe use of mobile phones both within school and on school trips/ outings; - Safe use of camera equipment, including camera phones; and - What steps to take if you have concerns and where to go for further help.
+- Creating a safer online environment including training requirements, filters and monitoring; - Giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line (Teaching online safety in schools July, 2019); - Inspiring safe and responsible use and behaviour; - Acceptable and safe use of mobile phones both within school and on school trips/outings; - Safe use of camera equipment, including camera phones; and - What steps to take if you have concerns and where to go for further help.